It is a form of neuropathic pain that results from damage or dysfunction of one or more nerves of the peripheral or central nervous system.

-To rule out any pathological cause of intercostal neuralgia, additional tests will be performed.
-Since chest pain is not a clinical entity and the cause cannot always be determined by history and physical examination, additional diagnoses are always needed.
+Additional tests will be performed to rule out any pathological cause of intercostal neuralgia.
+Since chest pain is not a clinical entity and the reason cannot always be determined by history and physical examination, additional diagnoses are always needed.

 This will help diagnose causes such as lung disease or cardiovascular disease.
 Once the potential cause has been found, further tests will be carried out for confirmation.
 Additional diagnostic tests may include:

 - Blood test.